 Try out your Dog’s Name.

-The color of your dog’s fur or any distinguishing marks on the dog, face, paws, back, chest, tail, legs, belly, eyes.
+The color of your dog’s fur or any distinguishing marks on the dog, face, paws, back, chest, tail, legs, belly, or eyes.
 If your dog has a brown coat, maybe “Coco.”
 Does the dog have spots?
 “Spot” or no spots “Spotless.”
 A cinnamon color coat or light brown?
 “Ginger or Cinnamon.”
 One white paw?
 “Sock.”

 Your dog’s size could also influence a name, like “Dozer, Magnum, Kahuna,” for large dogs. “ Drop, Itty Bitty, Mite, Bug, Atom” for smaller dogs.